The Bottom Line:

-If your marriage lasted 20 years or more, you’re looking at open duration alimony.
+If your marriage lasted 20 years or more, you’re looking at "Open Durational Alimony".

 That means payments continue indefinitely, until there’s been a major life change (like retirement, disability, or remarriage) when a judge can be asked whether it is appropriate or not to modify alimony.

-For anyone divorced from September 10, 2014 onward, there is a PRESUMPTION that the payor of alimony can retire at age 67 and stop paying alimony.
+For anyone divorced from September 10, 2014 onward, there is a PRESUMPTION that the payor of alimony can choose to retire at age 67 and stop paying alimony.

 If your marriage lasted under 20 years, then alimony cannot exceed the length of the marriage, but judges have wide discretion as to the duration.

-For example, a 13-year marriage could result in 12+ years of payments, depending on how skillfully the case is presented (yet normally on a 13 year marriage one would not, in my experience, see any where near a 12 year alimony payment).
+For example, a 13-year marriage could result in 13 years of alimony, depending on how skillfully the case is presented (yet today, on a 13 year marriage, one would not, in my experience, usually see anywhere near a 12 year alimony payment).

-Some of the factors that the judge must consider include:
+Some of the factors that the judge must consider in determining the length of alimony payments in a less-than-20-year marriage include:

 There are 19 statutory factors in total—and your outcome depends on how well your lawyer uses them